cs207team3/cs207-FinalProject/README.md

 [2.23407833e+14 -3.53181969e+14 -2.11084849e+14 3.52252690e+13 4.70006140e+13 3.84606136e+14 -7.51713182e+13 -5.08017161e+13]
 ```

-Note: The order the user inputs reaction concentrations will be matched to the reactants pulled from the "phase" tag in the .xml file.
+Note: The order the user inputs reaction concentrations will be matched to the reactants pulled from the **\<phase\>** tag in the .xml file.

 ----